mathigon/documentation/polypad/index.md

   getViewport: () => {x: number; y: number; zoom: number};
   setViewport: (x: number, y: number, zoom: number) => void;
   resetViewport: () => void;

+  // Expand, collapase or toggle the sidebar on the left.
+With no arguments, the current state
+  // is flipped, or you can explicitly specify and expanded or collapsed state.
+  toggleSidebar: (expanded?: boolean) => void;

+  // Add a custom button to the toolbar or sidebar.
+You can provide either an HTML string or a
+  // DOM Element, and the method returns the new <button> DOM element.
+  addCustomButton: (target: 'toolbar'|'settings', body: string|Element = '') => Element
 }
 ```